ELLIPSIS009/flutter_task/README.md

 **NOTE #2:** if you don't have Flutter/Git installed, no need to waste time installing it.
 You can use [Dartpad](https://dartpad.dev/flutter) on the web and copy-paste the fixed code directly in GitHub by [editing](https://github.com/login?return_to=%2Fmunsoc-mpstme%2Fflutter_task%2Fblob%2Fmaster%2Flib%2Fmain.dart) the `main.dart` file and then sending the PR.

 **NOTE #3:** if you have genuine problems, feel free to reach out to us.
 But remember - this is a _test_, so don't ask us for direct help!

+We will be judging you based on a number of parameters, so try as much as you can - it's okay even if the code isn't completely perfect.
+All the very best!!